vivait/StringGeneratorBundle/README.md

 # StringGeneratorBundle

-This bundle allows you to automatically generate a unique random string on an entity property, useful for creating keys or passwords.
+This bundle allows you to automatically generate a unique random string on an entity property, useful for creating keys.
 Using Doctrine's `prePersist` callback, StringGenerator adds the generated string to a property before the entity is persisted.
 It also checks whether the string is unique to that property (just in case) and if not, quietly generates a new string.